 - Ash Wednesday, February 18, written by Michael Angel Martín

-- First Sunday of Lent, February 22
+- First Sunday of Lent, February 22, written by Sheila Cassidy, originally published in 1993

-- Second Sunday of Lent, March 1
+- Second Sunday of Lent, March 1, written by Prof. Michael Howard, originally published in 2023

-- Third Sunday of Lent, March 8
+- Third Sunday of Lent, March 8, written by Fr.
+Chris Ponnet, originally published in 2014

-- Fourth Sunday of Lent, March 15
+- Fourth Sunday of Lent, March 15, written by Marie Dennis, originally published in 2020

 - Fifth Sunday of Lent, March 22